abhi-srivathsa/Interesting-scripts/README.md

 # Interesting Scripts

 A growing collection of fun, cool, and interesting scripts.
-Two new scripts are added every day!

 ## Categories